Brisbane landscapers – Frequently Asked Questions

 Q. What is better for a retaining wall, timber sleepers or blocks?

-→ H4 treated timber is approved for in ground use and has a reasonable service life, however block walls are more durable having a greater life expectancy.
+→ H4 treated timber is approved for in ground use and has a reasonable service life, however block retaining walls and concrete sleeper retaining walls are more durable having a greater life expectancy.
 This is based on suitable footings & good drainage.
-Blocks come in a wide range of colours, sizes and styles to create a more aesthetic landscape.
-Common styles of retainers to consider are timber sleep retaining walls, link wall or link block retaining walls.
+Both Blocks and concrete sleepers come in a wide range of colours, sizes and styles to create a more aesthetic landscape.
+Common styles of retainers walls to consider are timber sleep retaining walls, link wall or link block retaining walls and concrete sleeper walls.

 Q. Is it difficult (DIY) to build a level retainer wall on sloping sites ?